Hari-uwa/Web_dev22/README.md

 4. **Assessment Mechanism**
     - Users have to find the right combination of numbers for an equation that makes up to given target
     - The time taken to play the puzzle will be recorded and users will be rewarded accordingly.
-Their win percentage, current streak and best streaks will also be calculated.
+Their winning percentage, current streak and best streaks will also be calculated.
     - If users skip a day, their current streak will not be reset, since we believe this may deter users from coming back.
     - Once the game is played, the system will have users' record and prevent them from refreshing the page/playing again.
 They can only play again the next day.